-Here’s how you can build up a local events & guide site for fun and profit:
+Here’s how you can build up local events & guide site for fun and profit.

 Phase 1: Find Your Interest (and the Outliers)

-There is surely something you enjoy around where you live that isn’t just work or going out to eat.
+There is surely something you enjoy around where you live that doesn’t doesn’t involve work or going out to eat.

 - Enjoy playing on a local sports team?

 - Like going around and exploring the new food trucks?

 - Regularly attend a crafts meet up and shows?